Afro-Jamaicans

-Afro-Jamaicans are Jamaicans of predominant Sub-Saharan African descent.
+Afro-Jamaicans are Jamaicans of predominantly African descent.
 They represent the largest ethnic group in the country.
-Most Jamaicans of mixed-race descent self-report as just Jamaican.

 The ethnogenesis of the Black Jamaican people stemmed from the Atlantic slave trade of the 16th century, when enslaved Africans were transported as slaves to Jamaica and other parts of the Americas.
-The first Africans to arrive in Jamaica came in 1513 from the Iberian Peninsula.
-When the English invaded Jamaica in 1655, many of them fought with their Spanish masters, who gave them their freedom, and then fled to the mountains, resisting the English colonial administration for decades, becoming known as Maroons.
-During the period of British rule, slaves brought into Jamaica were primarily Akan, some of whom ran away and joined with Maroons and even took over as leaders.
+During the period of British rule, slaves brought to Jamaica by European slave traders were primarily Akan, some of whom ran away and joined with Jamaican Maroons and even took over as leaders.